SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/installation.md

 # Installation

 This document will guide you through the process of obtaining and installing UCloud/IM for Slurm.
 By the end of this document you will be connected to UCloud's sandbox environment.
-Please see [this](#TODO) document for more information about becoming a provider in the production environment.

 ## Prerequisites